Rech123/Course_News_Network_Program/README.md

 # Course_News_Network_Program
-the non networking part of this program follows observer design pattern where the networking part based on TCP/IP Protocol the server in src folder : perform 3 operation :
+this code sample is concept proof of using TCP/IP between client and server the non networking part of this program follows observer design pattern where the networking part based on TCP/IP Protocol the server in src folder : perform 3 operation :